-American Red Cross (ARC): The Red Cross response has moved into the Recovery phase.
-Recovery teams will be positioned at key community locations to meet with survivors as they continue their recover journey.
-In the coming days, we will end our Mass Care and Distribution of Emergency Supplies (DES) operations.

-Disaster assessment and DES is continuing in newly identified areas in Miami and rural Roberts County.
-We have 65 volunteers and staff now assigned to the operation.

-ARC caseworkers are now working with individuals.
+American Red Cross (ARC): The Red Cross response has moved into the Recovery phase and will be positioned at key community locations to meet with survivors.
+Disaster assessment and Disaster Emergency Supplies (DES) is continuing in identified areas and the ARC has 65 volunteers and staff assigned to the operation.
+ARC caseworkers are working with individuals.
 One focus site to open cases is at the Celebration Friendship Church in Fritch.
 Individual disaster assistance casework is scheduled on 3/15-16 in Stinnett (First Baptist Church) and on 3/14-15 in Canadian (Hemphill County Exhibition Center).